-The MongoDB Realm SDKs provide methods to create, update, and remove queries from the client application.
+The Atlas App Services SDKs provide methods to create, update, and remove queries from the client application.
 The SDKs use subscriptions to maintain those queries on the client side.
-Through these subscriptions, your applications sync objects with the backend Realm app and can watch for and react to changes.
+Through these subscriptions, your applications sync objects with the backend App and can watch for and react to changes.

 Asymmetric Sync is a sync strategy that is optimized for applications with heavy client-side insert-only workloads.
 You enable it for one or more collections.
 It supports writing to any collection type, including an Atlas time-series collection.

 Asymmetric Sync is a feature of Flexible Sync and cannot be enabled on apps that use Partition-Based Sync.